gerasimosk/LaTeX-Editor/README.md

 interface.
 The application should also provide help, in the form of user guidelines, concerning its main functionalities, and the contents of the different pattern templates.

+## Software Architecture & Specifications

+From an architecture point of view, is it a standard practice to clearly separate the application logic that is responsible for the management/manipulation of the data from the GUI logic that realizes the graphical representation of the data and the interaction with the user.
+Model-View-Controller (MVC) is well-known pattern that allows us to do so.
+MVC has several variants.
+However, the main idea is to separate the application in three parts/packages:

+<li><b>model</b>: This package comprises all the classes that are responsible for the representation and
+the management of the documents.</li>
+<li><b>view</b>: This package includes all the classes that are responsible for the visualization of the
+documents and the interaction with the user.</li>
+<li><b>controller</b>: This package includes classes that control the data flow between the model and the
+view elements.
+In other words, these classes realize the reactions of the application to the user input.</li>

 ## UML Diagrams

 <p align="center">